 Engines, 0-60 acceleration and top speed

-There is nothing entry-level about the performance of the Taycan 4S.
-With launch control, it’ll sprint to 62mph in 4.0 seconds before hitting a top speed of 155mph.
+The entry Taycan hits 62mph from a standstill in an impressive 5.4 seconds, although the performance of the 4S model is a little bit feistier: with launch control, it’ll sprint to 62mph in 4.0 seconds before hitting a top speed of 155mph.

 The Taycan Turbo completes the zero to 62mph time in 3.2 seconds before going on to reach a top speed of 161mph.
 The Taycan Turbo S goes just 1mph better, but will hit 62mph in a frankly ridiculous 2.8 seconds.